 Table 2.
-The descriptions of CellProfiler modules ---

-Category Module Function Image Acquisition UnmixColors Create separated grayscale images from a colour image stained such as Histology.
-The modules sorted the images based on two or more stains in the background.
-Ac ImageMath Performs simple mathematics calculations on image intensities. e eg en GaussianFilter It helps to blur the images to eliminate noise.
-This module is tremendously beneficial to images with noisy foreground signals.
+The descriptions of Centromer modules Table 2.
+The descri ptions of CellProfiler modules -- ------- -------- -------- -------- ---- -------------- --------- beneficial to images with noisy foreground signals.
 Smooth Using this module, one may blur or smooth an image to remove minor artefacts.
-Threshold Convert the grayscale images into binary using pre-selected threshold methods.
+Threshold Convert the grayscale images into bin using pre-selected threshold methods.
 MaskImage Masks an image to highlight the identified objects while hiding other areas of the image.
 This module helps in the pipeline's downstream process.
 Object Identification and Counting IdentifyPrimary Objects Recognize the biological objects of interest.
 This module is used in this project to recognize nuclei and count the number of identified nuclei in an image.
 Data Export ExportToSpread sheet It helps to collect the data from the preceding module and export it to usable files such as Excel.